Weekly review of Azerbaijani precious metals’ market

 2,205.905125

-Last week, the price of one ounce of silver increased by 0.194 manats or 0.6756 percent.
+Last week, the price of one ounce of silver decreased by 0.0119 manats or 0.04 percent.

 |